Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 The best time to capture research questions is at the start of a new development phase, especially discovery, alpha and beta.

 You should re-visit and refine your questions as you learn more about your users and service.
-Understanding what your team wants to learn, and if this has changed, will help you plan rounds of user research for your service.
+Understanding what your team wants to learn, and how this changes over time, is an important part of planning user research for your service.

 Steps to follow